jovinbm/lambda-process-images/readme.md

-# Lambda function used to process images at The African Exponent
+# To build for Lambda
+- `./build.sh` - installs and builds in docker container to make it compatible with lambda.